 The Swedish Government has adopted higher recycling targets as of 2020.
 You can see the targets, and FTI’s current progress, below.

 Every month, we publish in Swedish what we have most recently achieved in each development area.
-The five points briefly entail:
+The seven points briefly entail:

 1. Recycling stations.
 A clear focus on the refurbishment and care of recycling stations.